Afiya21/RealOne/README.md

-it is my new READMe
+this file is mandatory to project